Jake Dennis: 2023–24 season

-Dennis returned to Andretti for the 2023–24 season, partnering Norman Nato.
-During the first race in Diriyah, Dennis battled past Jean-Éric Vergne before extending his lead, scoring the fastest lap and taking the win in dominant fashion, ending up 13 seconds ahead of the Frenchman.
+Pre-season, Dennis signed a multi-year extension to remain with Andretti through the 2024–25 Formula E season and beyond.
+He would be partnered at the team for the 2023–24 season with Norman Nato.
+During the first race in Diriyah, Dennis battled past Jean-Éric Vergne before extending his lead, scoring the fastest lap and taking the win in dominant fashion, ending up thirteen seconds ahead of Vergne.

 2024–25 season

+Dennis was partnered alongside Nico Müller for the 2024–25 season.

+2025–26 season

+For the 2025–26 season, Dennis was joined alongside Felipe Drugovich, who replaced the Porsche-bound Müller.

+Dennis claimed his first win since Diriyah 2024 at Sao Paulo, followed by a win Sanya.

+2026–27 season

-Pre-season, Dennis signed a multi-year extension to remain with Andretti through the 2024–25 Formula E season and beyond.
+In February 2026, Dennis signed another multi-year deal to remain with the team into the Gen4 era.

 IndyCar

-Following his season in Formula E in 2022 for the Avalanche Andretti team, he tested one of the team's cars in October 2022 in a private IndyCar driver evaluation test at Sebring.
+Following his season in Formula E in 2022 for the Avalanche Andretti team, Dennis tested one of the team's cars in October 2022 in a private IndyCar driver evaluation test at Sebring.